The Recovering Group – Nepal

 We provide a three phase treatment and recovery program:

-1. Spiritual Therapy: Participation in a 12-Step self help group such as Narcotics Anonymous and Alcoholic Anonymous.
+1. Spiritual Therapy: Certainly participation in a 12-Step self help group such as Narcotics Anonymous and Alcoholic Anonymous.

-2. Intensive Day Treatment: All in all, the ultimate goal of Non-Residential Treatment is to help the individual recover from addiction so that they may re-enter family society and lead responsible successful drug and alcohol-free lives.
+2. Intensive Day Treatment: All in all, the ultimate goal of Non-Residential Treatment is to help the individual recover from addiction.
+Also this is so they may re-enter family society and lead responsible successful drug and alcohol-free lives.

-3. Regular Follow-Ups: Individuals who are recovering from addiction first need to realize that they have a problem and are willing to work towards a solution.
+3. Regular Follow-Ups: Individuals recovering from addiction basically first need to realize that they have a problem and are willing to work towards a solution.